httpwg/http2-spec/draft.md

 There are many attack scenarios (e.g., third parties in coffee shops) where active attacks are not feasible, or much more difficult.

-Furthermore, active attacks can be more easily detected.
-Future infrastructure (again, along similar lines to {{RFC6962}}) might be able to detect them and mitigate the risk.
+Additionally, active attacks can often be detected, because they change protocol interactions; as such, they bring a risk of discovery.

 # Implementation Status